Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Constantino Spas

+So on that front, we're growing triple-digits.
+We're very focused on continuing to develop this channel, which is a reality and a channel where we need to continue to improve and get more sophisticated in the way we handle the channel.
+And that is something that has been rolled out in all of our markets, particularly Mexico, Brazil and Colombia, to your question.

-On the other hand, trade omni-channel capability, we've been implementing WhatsApp for business as a contact less selling method as you all know.
-In the case of a chat bot enabled WhatsApp platform.
-It's currently serving more than 300,000 customers of which 220,000 customers are in Brazil and growing very rapidly 80,000 in Mexico, with a very ambitious plan to grow to 150,000 customers in Mexico very, very quickly.
+On the other hand, and our trade omnichannel capability, we've been implementing what software business as a contactless selling method, as you all know.
+In the case of our chat bot-enabled WhatsApp platform, it's currently serving more than 300,000 customers, of which 220,000 customers are in Brazil and growing very rapidly, 80,000 in Mexico, with a very ambitious plan to grow to 150,000 customers in Mexico very, very quickly.

-We have been managing over 15,000 orders daily, which is equivalent to 203 sellers, in terms of order entry.
-So today that is about the size of a very relevant region in terms of pre-seller when you compare the amount of orders that we're experiencing, through our platforms.
-And during the pandemic, we have also improved the value offer by adding options and expanding the time window to place an order for customers with our B2B web and app development.
+We have been managing over 15,000 orders daily, which is equivalent to 200 free sellers in terms of order entry.
+So today, that is about the size of a very relevant region in terms of preseller, when you compare the amount of orders that we're experiencing through platforms.
+And during the pandemic, we have also improved the value offer by adding options and expanding the time window to place an order for customers, whether B2B, web and app developments.

-And on the other hand, it's not only about WhatsApp, there are some customers that continue to rely on URLs or platform that's called Juntos is a real-time customer development relationship portals where we have price, promotions, segmentation capabilities and that has been rolled out in basically most of our markets with a couple of exceptions, such as Nicaragua and other markets in Central America but we will eventually roll that out.
-And then, we have also sped up the development of an omni-channel platform as a response of the pandemic, combining trade and at home solutions to capture the full value of the market.
+And on the other hand, it's not only about WhatsApp.
+There are some customers that continue to rely on URLs.
+Our platform that's called Juntos is a real-time customer development relationship portal where we have price, promotions, segmentation capabilities.
+And that has been rolled out in basically most of our markets with a couple of exceptions such as Nicaragua and other markets in Central America, but we will eventually roll that out.
+And then we have also sped up the development of our omnichannel platform as a response of the pandemic combining trade and at-home solutions to capture the full value of the market.

 John Santa Maria

+I know.
 Carlos, how are you?
-I think stepping back from this today, we have a very significant capability what I would call our B2B platform, our WhatsApp platform, which is conversational commerce.
-It's tied in directly to our transactional system.
+I think stepping back on this.
+Today, we have a very significant capability on what I would call our B2B platform, our WhatsApp platform, which is conversational commerce, okay.
+And it's tied in directly to our transactional system.
 Today, we have 300,000 accounts on it.
-The important thing about this is that, we have 200,000 accounts in Brazil, that's probably about 40% of all our customer base.
-And what we're experiencing is an uplift in orders per month and a number of -- per month by putting in applying this service to our consumers and giving them 24/7 capability.
-But also we're looking at, a higher ticket size, as well as expanding number of items per order.
-So we're getting it grow vertically and horizontally in terms of development.
+The important thing about this is that we have 200,000 accounts in Brazil, and that's probably about 40% of all our customer base.
+And what we're experiencing is an uplift in orders per month in a number of -- per month by putting and applying this service to our consumers and giving them 24/7 capability.
+But also, we're looking at a higher ticket size as well as expanding number of items per order.
+So we're getting it both vertically and horizontally in terms of development.

-By the end of the year, we should have integrated omni-channel capability in Brazil and very shortly after that in Mexico and we're also looking at rolling out digital payment systems also throughout Brazil and shortly after in Mexico towards the end of the second quarter.

-So I think, we're moving fast and we're moving aggressively.
-And we're also testing along with the digital payment platform, differentiated and increased categories and multi categories in Brazil.
-As you know, in Brazil, we're looking at also not only doing beer, but we're also looking at doing spirits.
-And we're also looking at doing some other type of categories as we were testing some salty and sweet snack platforms that are working well for us.
-So we're complimenting, our digital capabilities with expanding categories and distribution of categories throughout all of Latin America.
+So I think we're moving fast and we're moving aggressively.
+And we're also testing, along with the digital payment platform, differentiated and increased categories and multi categories in Brazil.
+As you know, in Brazil, we're looking at also not only doing beer, but we're also looking at doing spirits, and we're also looking at doing some other type of categories, as we are testing some salty and sweet snack platforms that are working well for us.
+So we're complementing our digital capabilities with expanding categories and distribution of categories throughout all of Latin America.

-And so I'm excited about this and Constantino talked about our home delivery sales in Mexico.
-And we're looking to increase that platform by about 40%.
-But what was really interesting, as we digitize this platform, we're seeing a revenue increase of double-digit rates in each household that we go to.
-And doing this, with a digital platform and digital payment systems, which allows us the analytical base to understand how and what we sell into at least a million homes in Mexico coming shortly.
-So, the developments across all the digital platforms are very significant.
+And so I'm excited about this.
+And Constantino's talked about our home delivery sales in Mexico, and we're looking to increase that platform by about 40%.
+But what was really interesting is, we digitize this platform.
+We're seeing a revenue increase of double-digit rates in each household that we go to and doing this with a much -- with a digital platform and digital payment systems, which allows us the analytical base to understand how and what we sell into at least a million homes in Mexico coming shortly.
+So the developments across all the digital platforms are very significant.
+Am I still on the line?

 Operator